jacobpalm/costa/develop/index.md

 ```

 You call the `New_Object` function, with a constant defining which type of object you want.
 See the *Object types* section for a list of constants.

+**Information:** Each object you create will use 42 bytes of memory internally in the library, plus 2 bytes for your handle variables (size of an integer).
+In addition, one byte is used for each character added to the caption or value of an object.
+The maximum number of simultaneous objects is 32,768 in theory, but you will run out of memory before reaching this limit.
+{: .w3-panel .w3-pale-blue .w3-border}

 ### Removing an Object